chriskirknielsen/dotcom-2024/src/content/posts/2025/2025-06-05-from-nunjucks-to-vento-in-eleventy-migration-guide/index.md

 }
 ```

-{% callout %}Because plugin order can affect which features are available to other plugins, it is recommended to load the Vento plugin as late as possible.{% endcallout %}
+{{ callout }}Because plugin order can affect which features are available to other plugins, it is recommended to load the Vento plugin as late as possible.{{ /callout }}

 You may want to review any mentions of `njk` in you config, to see if you need to add on, or replace with, `vto`.
 In my case, `templateLanguages` in the `return` object is an array to which I added `vto`.